brumik/config/dotfiles/README.md

 * `ssh-add -l`

 Then make sure that the key is added both as signing key and auth key to github.
-Check if the name is the same in `.gitconfig` where specifies the `user.signingkey`
+Make sure that the name of the default key is `id` and `id.pub`.
+This is what is set for signing in `.gitconfig` and as a default key in `config` for ssh.